Getting up early and going to the gym is a sacrifice–losing sleep, pulling myself out of bed every morning, walking into the gym.

-What does this all mean?
-We need to align what we say and do with God’s Word so He is glorified.
+We should align what we say and do with God’s Word, but how?

-- God is pleased when my wife asks for help completing housework and I just don’t say “Okay,” but instead I begin vacuuming or dusting.
+God is pleased when my wife asks for help with the housework, and I begin vacuuming or dusting.

-- When my children need to talk about the pressures of the day, I listen.
-I pause from preparing for tomorrow’s meeting and I give them my undivided attention.
+- When my children need to talk about the pressures of the day, I give them my undivided attention.

-These acts of service demonstrate loving obedience, not just momentary sacrifice.
-That is what God cares about.
-He cares about not just the how but the why.
-The inward change that follows when we practice submission more than just action.
-It is a blessing when my wife and children need my help, and my response is not out of obligation but positioned in love.
+Such acts of service demonstrate loving obedience, not just momentary sacrifice.
+The inward change that follows when we practice submission is more than just action.

-A familiar story that demonstrates obedience to God is of Abraham and his son Isaac, whom he loved so much.
-God tested Abraham’s commitment to Him by telling him to sacrifice his son.
-Like any parent, such a command would challenge our belief in God and even question if we heard Him.
-What is amazing is Abraham “positioned” his son as the sacrifice without a thought of his own emotional state.
-His sacrifice was his obedience to the Lord and he was not just going through outward motions.
+A familiar story of obedience concerns Abraham and his son Isaac.
+God tested Abraham’s commitment by telling him to sacrifice his son.
+For a parent, such a command would challenge our belief in God.
+Abraham positioned his son as the sacrifice without a thought of his own emotional state.
+His sacrifice was shown through his obedience.

 Abraham said, ‘God will provide for Himself The lamb for the burnt offering, my son.’
 So, the two of them walked on together.
 Then they came to the place of which God had told him; and Abraham built the altar there and arranged the wood, and bound his son Isaac and laid him on the altar, on top of the wood.~Genesis 22:8-9 NIV

-Moving beyond sacrifice and displaying actions from an obedient heart, Abraham followed God’s command out of love for a timeless God, which positioned Abraham for a blessing.
+Abraham followed God’s command out of love for a timeless God, which positioned Abraham for a blessing.
 God honored Abraham’s obedience, and his son was spared.
-Our commitment to God comes first, and from there our family is blessed by our loving sacrifice to serve them.
+Our commitment to God comes first, and, from there, our family is blessed by our loving sacrifice to serve them.

 Let’s follow Samuel and Abraham’s example of sacrificial love and obedience to God.
-Then, let’s show by our sacrificial love, the high regard we have for our wives and family.
+Then, let’s show the high regard we have for our spouses and family.
 This is what our marriages and children need.
-We need to go beyond the norm, and sacrifice to the max.

-Lord, help me to honor You with more than outward appearances by my inward obedience.
-Help me also show true love in my marriage and to my children.
-Help me to position not only my outward actions, but my heart onto the altar, in order to impart Your blessing to my family.
-Allow me to leave the outcome to you.
+Lord, help me to honor You with more than outward appearances.
+Help me show true love to my spouse and children.
+Help me put my heart on the altar to impart Your blessing to my family.
+In Jesus’ name, amen.